redhat-cop/infra.osbuild/roles/builder/README.md

 `composer-cli compose types` command on the osbuild server (this can also be done on RHEL if preferred).

+### builder_password

+Type: string
+Required: false

+Password for the user that is created by the kickstart file

+builder_password or builder_pub_key need to be defined when using the kickstart file

 ### builder_pub_key

 Type: string